Cornelius Vanderbilt Scholarship

-Cornelius Vanderbilt Scholars receive full tuition, plus a one-time summer stipend for study abroad, a research or service project, and/or an immersive experience following the sophomore or junior year.
+Cornelius Vanderbilt Scholars receive full tuition, plus a one-time summer stipend for an immersive experience following the sophomore or junior year.
 Vanderbilt will provide additional need-based financial aid to those Cornelius Vanderbilt Scholarship recipients whose demonstrated need exceeds the amount of full-tuition.
 Scholarships are renewed each year as long as the recipient maintains at least a 3.0 GPA.
-Cornelius Vanderbilt Scholars have the opportunity to participate in a series of programs designed especially for highly talented students.

 Application and Selection